 Frequently Asked Questions: Employee Review of Personnel Files

-Q: Which offices maintain personnel files for Vanderbilt staff?
+Q: Which offices maintain personnel files for Vanderbilt employees?

-A: The office of Human Resource Records Management maintains the official employment records for Vanderbilt staff.
+A: The office of Human Resource Records Management maintains the official employment records for Vanderbilt employees.

-Q: Can a staff member see his/her personnel file?
+Q: Can an employee see his/her personnel file?

 A: Yes.
-A staff member who wishes to see his/her personnel record should contact the Employee Relations Representative for his/her area to arrange for a mutually convenient time to review appropriate material.
+An employee who wishes to see his/her personnel record should contact the Human Resources Consultant for his/her area to arrange for a mutually convenient time to review appropriate material.

 Q: When can the file be reviewed?

-A: A staff member may review his/her record in the presence of a Human Resources staff member during regular business hours.
+A: An employee may review his/her record in the presence of a Human Resources staff member during regular business hours.

 Q: Can a staff member receive a copy of his/her personnel record?